Q-1. What

 comprehensive.

-Q-57.
+Q-50.
 Why

-are you still worried about global warming when the best
+are you still worried about global warming when

-Indeed, a recent article in Science (Oct 2, 2009) concludes there wasn't
+Indeed, an article in Science (Oct 2, 2009) concludes there wasn't

 records over the oceans can be trusted, as most of the land temperature records